akeneo/Dockerfiles/COMPOSE.md

 # Akeneo development and testing with docker-compose

-Two compose file examples are provided, both providing two environments, one for development, the other for running behat tests.
+Two compose file examples are provided, both providing two environments, one for development, the other for running behat and integration tests.

-- [**The first compose file**](docker-compose.yml.apache_dist) provides apache + mod_php environments, using [`carcel/akeneo`](https://hub.docker.com/r/carcel/akeneo/) and  [`carcel/akeneo-behat`](https://hub.docker.com/r/carcel/akeneo-behat/).
+- [**The first compose file**](docker-compose.yml.apache_dist) provides Apache + mod_php environments, using [`carcel/akeneo`](https://hub.docker.com/r/carcel/akeneo/) (development) and  [`carcel/akeneo-behat`](https://hub.docker.com/r/carcel/akeneo-behat/) (behat and integration tests).
 - [**The second one**](docker-compose.yml.fpm_dist) provides nginx + PHP-FPM, using [`carcel/akeneo-fpm`](https://hub.docker.com/r/carcel/akeneo-fpm/) and  [`carcel/nginx`](https://hub.docker.com/r/carcel/nginx/).

-You can of course create your own compose file, only for behat testing for example, or at the opposite to put everything in on compose file and run both apache + mod_php and nginx + fpm at the same time.

 ## Configure the images

+**IMPORTANT - These images do not contain Akeneo.** So the first thing to do is obtaining Akeneo itself.
+You can clone it from GitHub or use an archive (downloaded from Akeneo website, or from Akeneo Partner Portal if you are an integrator and have access to it).

-The simplest way to run the images is to copy one of the compose files at the root of your project (don't forget to rename it `docker-compose.yml`).
+The simplest way to run the containers is to copy one of the compose files at the root of your project (don't forget to rename it `docker-compose.yml`).

 You can place it somewhere else, but then you will need to change the volumes parameter from `./:/home/docker/pim` to `/the/path/to/your/pim:/home/docker/pim` (you'll need to do it for both `akeneo` and `akeneo-behat` services, and `nginx` and `nginx-behat` if using PHP-FPM).

-Replace `/home/you/.composer` by your own `.composer` folder.
-This will allow you to use your own GitHub token when installing vendors.

 Create on your host a folder `/tmp/behat/screenshots` (or anywhere else according to you compose file) with full read/write access to your user, otherwise `docker-compose` will create it, but with write access only for root, and your behat tests will fail.